-10. REFERRAL TO THE LEARNING AND DEVELOPMENT SUB-GROUP -CASES THAT DO NOT MEET CRITERIA FOR SERIOUS CHILD SAFEGUARDING INCIDENT NOTIFICATION
+10. REFERRAL TO THE LEARNING AND DEVELOPMENT GROUP - CASES THAT DO NOT MEET CRITERIA FOR SERIOUS CHILD SAFEGUARDING INCIDENT NOTIFICATION

-- 10.1 Details of all serious child safeguarding incident notifications referred to the Statutory Safeguarding Partners (SSP) should be shared with the Chair of the Learning and Development sub-group in the interests of openness and transparency, to enable the sub-group to discuss and analyse the decisions made.
-Details of all cases will be referred to the sub-group on the referral template (Appendix 2). - 10.2 Details of cases which an agency agrees do not meet the criteria for Serious Incident Notification, however highlights learning to be explored, should also be shared with the Chair of the Learning and Development sub group for consideration. - 10.3 The SSP will have determined whether the case meets the criteria for notification to the Child Safeguarding Practice Review Panel.
-If the case meets the criteria, the Rapid Review Process will be followed, see section 6 above. - 10.4 If the case does not meet the criteria for notification, the SSP will provide the rationale and decision. - 10.5 Based on the information provided in the notification, the SSP will inform the Chair of the Learning and Development sub-group that there is no further action to be taken, or they recognise there is the potential for single or multi-agency learning. - 10.6 The Learning and Development sub-group will then consider the information provided to determine: - 1.
+- 10.1 Details of all serious child safeguarding incident notifications referred to the Statutory Safeguarding Partners (SSP) should be shared with the Chair of the Learning and Development Group in the interests of openness and transparency, to enable the Group to discuss and analyse the decisions made. - 10.2 Details of cases which an agency agrees do not meet the criteria for Serious Incident Notification, however highlights learning to be explored, should also be shared with the Chair of the Learning and Development Group for consideration. - 10.3 The SSP will have determined whether the case meets the criteria for notification to the Child Safeguarding Practice Review Panel.
+If the case meets the criteria, the Rapid Review Process will be followed, see section 6 above. - 10.4 If the case does not meet the criteria for notification, the SSP will provide the rationale and decision. - 10.5 Based on the information provided in the notification, the SSP will inform the Chair of the Learning and Development Group that there is no further action to be taken, or they recognise there is the potential for single or multi-agency learning. - 10.6 The Learning and Development Group will then consider the information provided to determine: - 1.
 Whether a multi-agency practice review should be undertaken; - 2.
 Whether a multi-agency audit should be undertaken on similar cases; - 3.
 Whether there is learning for a single agency and an internal review is undertaken; - 4.
 Whether an issue is highlighted that needs to be explored further, through quality assurance processes; - 5.
-No further action required. - 10.7 The Learning and Development sub-group will provide details and the rationale and outcome of their decision to the SSP for approval, to progress course of action agreed.
+No further action required. - 10.7 The Learning and Development Group will provide details and the rationale and outcome of their decision to the SSP for approval, to progress course of action agreed.